krushaybhavsar/pacman-ai/README.md

-# pacman-ai
+# pacman-python
-Currently working on a Pacman AI powered by the NEAT genetic algorithm.
+The classic Pacman game in Python.